FAQ about Compute Cloud

 - If you frequently need new VMs with the same configuration, you can create a boot disk image and use it when creating VMs.

-Why is my VM slow?
+Why is my VM running slowly?

 - CPU